Asian stock markets edge higher; US dollar falls against yen

 ANALYST'S TAKE: "U.S. equity markets and the U.S. dollar took a different turn on Friday, with a buffet of drivers at work," said Jingyi Pan, a market strategist at IG in Singapore.
 "The implication for Asian markets is one of sustained gains for the region on a quiet Monday."

-OIL: The benchmark U.S. crude rose 13 cents to $64.43 per barrel in electronic trading on the New York Mercantile Exchange.
+OIL: Benchmark U.S. crude rose 20 cents to $64.50 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 50 cents to settle at $64.30 per barrel in the previous session.
-Brent crude, the international standard, was flat at $69.87 per barrel.
+Brent crude, the international standard, picked up 6 cents to $69.93 per barrel.